marielgonzalezg/players_api/README.md

 # Players API

 ## What the App Does
-This app provides information about professional tennis players, including their name, country, profile image, and a link to a GIF representing them.
+This app provides information about professional tennis players, including their name, country, profile image, and a GIF representing them.
 The data is served as a JSON API that can be consumed by other applications, such as iOS apps.

 ## API Endpoint
 The app exposes the following endpoint: